corefan/xenko-docs/manual/ui/layout-system.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

 The Xenko UI **layout system** is similar to Windows Presentation Foundation (WPF).
 For more information about the WPF layout system, see the [MSDN documentation](https://msdn.microsoft.com/en-us/library/ms745058(v=vs.110).aspx).
+Much of the WPF documentation also applies to the Xenko layout system.

 Every @'SiliconStudio.Xenko.UI.UIElement' in the Xenko UI system has a surrounding rectangle used in layouts.
 Xenko computes layouts according to the @'SiliconStudio.Xenko.UI.UIElement' requirement, available screen space, constraints, margins, padding, and the special behavior of @'SiliconStudio.Xenko.UI.Panels.Panel' elements (which arrange children in specific ways).